Women's World Cup: First Week Brings Big Wins, Gorgeous Goals — And Some Controversy

 The U.S. plays Chile on Sunday — a match the Americans are expected to win.

-Some Surprises
+Some surprises

-Group C – comprised of Australia, Brazil, Jamaica and Italy – is shaping up to be an interesting foursome.
+Group C, comprising Australia, Brazil, Jamaica and Italy, is shaping up to be an interesting foursome.

 One reason is that Italy came out stronger than expected.
-Ranked No. 15 in the world, Italy beat Australia (ranked 6) 2-1 when they faced off on Sunday.
-In their second match, Italy clobbered World Cub debutante Jamaica 5-0 on Friday.
+Ranked No. 15 in the world, Italy beat Australia (ranked No. 6) 2-1 when they faced off on Sunday.
+In its second match, Italy clobbered World Cub debutante Jamaica 5-0 on Friday.

-Australia is regarded as one of the strongest teams in the tournament, and after that surprise loss to Italy, had to take on Brazil.
+Australia is regarded as one of the strongest teams in the tournament, and after that surprise loss to Italy had to take on Brazil.
 Brazil beat Jamaica in its first game, without Marta, who was recovering from a thigh injury.

 Some questions linger around the Brazilian team.
 Marta, Cristiane and veteran defender Formiga all came off the pitch early in the Australia match, which could indicate nagging injuries.
-Formiga also racked up her second yellow card, which means she'll miss Brazil's final group-stage match, against Italy on Tuesday.
+Formiga also racked up her second yellow card, which means she will miss Brazil's final group-stage match, against Italy on Tuesday.

-There has also been only one tie thus far: a nil-nil draw between Argentina and Japan.
+There has also been only one tie thus far: a 0-0 draw between Argentina and Japan.

-Good Moves
+Good moves

 South Africa — the team nicknamed Banyana Banyana — really knows how to enter a room.